junokili/tuktuktours/README.md

 - CSS: styling
 - JavaScript: contact us/email, back to top buttons, quantity decrease/increase buttons
 - Python: connecting to Django and performing CRUD operations
 - Django: for the database containing tours (and reviews), user profiles, a blog (posts and comments), shopping basket and checkout
 - Font Awesome: icons that visually represent the form criteria and info display https://fontawesome.com
 - Google Fonts: a back-up font family that represents the style and design of the site https://fonts.google.com
 - Materialize (CSS, JavaScript/JQuery) for the functionality of the navbar, hamburger menu, forms, basic card and card reveal styling, dropdown menus, date and time pickers and the grid structuring of the site https://materialize.com

 ## Testing

 Additional testing of e.g checkout and basket apps before making this a vaiable e-commerce store.
+Accidentally exposed postgres database on intial deployment, so deleted app and started a new one.

 - **Links**